Child Custody and Parenting Time – The Basics

 - Are your visitation rights with your children being hampered by the other parent?

-The Family Courts in New York enforce modifications of visitation orders.
+The Family Courts in New York State have the authority to enforce and modify orders of custody and parenting time, whether they originated in Family Court, or they were part of your divorce agreement.
 Children grow up.
 Their needs change.
 The visitation agreement, or court order you have been living by may be outdated.
 It is in the best interest of a child to spend as much time with his or her parents as is reasonable.
-If your spouse is abusing your visitation rights this can be brought to the attention of the court and custody may be changed.
+If your ex-spouse/partner is abusing your visitation rights this can be brought to the attention of the court and custody may be changed.